 As part of our workforce development and skills training events, PAN produces the Educators’ Forum: Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous People of BC.

 PAN presents the Educators’ Forum in partnership with the First Nations Health Authority (FNHA).
 The aim of the gathering is the promotion of effective STBBI, HIV, Hepatitis C and harm reduction education with community educators.
 This professional development opportunity gives participants skills and cultural competence in a variety of topics.
 Additional partners include CATIE, Vancouver Coastal Health, and YouthCO/ Yúusnewas.

-The 4th Annual Educators’ Forum: Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous Peoples of BC took place February 12 and 13, 2019 on the on the unceded traditional territories of the Coast Salish people, which includes Squamish, Tsleil-Waututh, and Musqueam First Nations.
+The 4th Educators’ Forum: Promoting Effective STBBI, HIV, Hepatitis C and Harm Reduction Education with Indigenous Peoples of BC took place February 12 and 13, 2019 on the unceded traditional territories of the Coast Salish people, which includes Squamish, Tsleil-Waututh, and Musqueam First Nations.

 Program sessions included those below (not all presenters used slides).

 Self-reflexivity: examining our positions of power and privilege

 Presenters: Emily Sollows & Eris Nyx, BC Centre for Disease Control